A priori estimates for the motion of charged liquid drop: A dynamic approach via free boundary Euler equations: Estimation of the error terms

 The term $a_1(\nu, \nabla v) \star B $ is easy to bound and leave the details for the reader.
 Also the term $a_2(\nu, \nabla v) \, \nabla^2 v $ is not difficult and we merely point out that by interpolation

 Thus we have by \eqref{eq:B-bound2}

 Before we treat the last term in \eqref{eq:Rp1-again} we need to show that the coefficients $a_{\alpha,\gamma, Q}$ are bounded.
-To this aim we need to show that $Q^{(1)},Q^{(2)}$ are bounded since $a_{\alpha, \gamma ,Q}$ depend smoothly on them.
+To this aim we need to show that $Q^{(1)}= Q'(t), Q^{(2)} = Q''(t)$, where $\Qt$ is defined in \eqref{def:constant-q}, are bounded since $a_{\alpha, \gamma ,Q}$ depend smoothly on them.
 It is clear that it is enough to show that the first and second derivative of $\Cap (\Omega_t)$ are bounded.
 It is easy to see, and in fact we already calculated, that

 This is clearly bounded.
 We calculate further and obtain \beq \frac{d^2}{dt^2} \Cap (\Omega_t) = -\frac12 \int_{\St} H_{\St}|\nabla U|^2 v_n d\H^2 - \int_{\St} (\nabla \pa_t U \cdot \nabla U) v_n + |\nabla U|^2 \pa_t (v_n)\, d\H^2. \eeq The first term on RHS is clearly bounded.
 For the second term on RHS in \eqref{eq:Q-2-derivat} we note that since $U$ is constant on $\Sigma_t$ we have $\nabla U= -|\nabla U| \nu$.
 Therefore